 By law, Goodyear and other manufacturing employers have a responsibility to provide a safe work environment, which includes providing safety gear and proper training.
 All operating machinery must be regularly inspected and maintained.
 Additionally, workers must be protected from mechanical hazards.

-Koonz McKenney Johnson & DePaolis LLP is a workers’ compensation law firm that helps injured workers in Washington, D.C., Virginia and Maryland.
+Koonz McKenney Johnson & DePaolis LLP is a workers’ compensation law firm that helps injured workers in Virginia.
 We offer free consultations to assess your case.
 Contact us today to speak to an experienced attorney that can help you.